jiahaoxiang2000/blockchain-begin/doc/docs/beginner-track/ Crypto Fundamentals.md

 To overcome these problems, the digital currency is introduced.
 The digital currency is a **decentralized currency**, and the value of the digital currency is not controlled by the government.
 The digital currency is also known as cryptocurrencies.

+## Introduction to Bitcoin

+Bitcoin is the first cryptocurrency that was introduced in 2009 by an unknown person or group of people using the name Satoshi Nakamoto.
+Bitcoin is a decentralized digital currency that can be sent from user to user on the peer-to-peer bitcoin network without the need for intermediaries.
+Now to 2024, one bitcoin is equal to 1 million dollars.

+## Understanding different types of cryptocurrencies

+- bitcoin
+- alt bitcoin
+- cion & token
+  - coin: have their own blockchain
+  - token: built on top of the existing blockchain

+## Centralized and decentralized exchanges

+- Centralized exchange: the exchange is controlled by the company
+- Decentralized exchange: the exchange is controlled by the users

+## How to use crypto wallets

+- Hot wallet: connected to the internet
+- Cold wallet: not connected to the internet

 ## Reference

 - [Crypto Fundamentals](https://academy.binance.com/en/courses/track/beginner-track/crypto-fundamentals)